 - Put your phone away when traveling to or from your destination

 - Set aside 1 hour during the day to be phone free

 - Silence or turn off your phone 1 hour before bed-time (nighttime is an especially beneficial time to be mindful of phone usage)

 - When walking from one place to another, keep your phone in your pocket or bag

-There are times when phones are not needed and we can practice utilizing these moments to connect, be present for your kids, appreciate the freeing feeling and notice your surroundings.
+There are times when phones are not needed and we can practice utilizing these moments to connect, be present for our kids, appreciate the freeing feeling, and notice our surroundings.
 Ultimately, being more aware can create a more mindful relationship with oneself and others.